0xTo/All-42-subject/README.md

 ### How it works
-In 'details' you get description & title of the subject that correspond to the name of the pdf in 'pdf' In 'pdf', subjects are separated under several directory sorted by alphabetical order
+In 'details' you get description & title of the subject that correspond to the name of the pdf in 'pdf' Subjects are separated under several directory sorted by alphabetical order

 ### Discord
 If you want to find all subjects easier, they're available on discord: